A model of the cubic connectedness locus: The model

+\begin{thm}\cite[Theorem 2 and Lemma 37]{bco13} Suppose that $Q$ is a polynomial of degree $d$ such that $J_Q$ is connected.
+There exists a monotone map $p:J_Q\to \uc/\sim_Q$ that semiconjugates $Q|_{J_Q}$ with the induced map $f_{\sim_Q}:\uc/\sim_Q\to \uc/\sim_Q$.
+If $Q$ has a parabolic or attracting periodic Fatou domain, then its boundary is not one $\sim_Q$-class.
+If $\mathbf{h}$ is a finite periodic $\sim_Q$-class, then the impressions of all angles from $\mathbf{h}$ coincide and equal a periodic repelling or parabolic point of $Q$. \end{thm}

+Theorem \ref{t:bco1} is weaker than Theorem \ref{t:kiwi1} as it does not claim the finiteness of $\sim_Q$-classes.
+Still, it can be helpful as it applies to all polynomials with connected Julia sets.
+By Theorem \ref{t:bco1}, each $\sim_P$-class $\mathbf{h}$ corresponds to the (connected and closed) union of impressions of rays whose arguments are elements of $\mathbf{h}$.
+We will call this union the \emph{impression} of $\mathbf{h}$.

-We now define a stable version of $\la(P)$.
-Namely, a point $x$ is \emph{($P$-)legal} if it eventually maps to a \emph{repelling} periodic point.
-An unordered pair of rational angles $\{\al,\be\}$ is \emph{($P$-)legal} if the rays with arguments $\al$ and $\be$ land at the same legal point of $P$.
-Let $\Zc_P$ be the set of all $P$-legal pairs of angles.
+Now we can move on to describing our approach.
+A point $x$ is \emph{(pre)\-re\-pel\-ling} if it eventually maps to a \emph{repelling} periodic point.
+An unordered pair of rational angles $\{\al,\be\}\subset\Q/\Z$ is \emph{(pre)repelling} if the external rays with arguments $\al$ and $\be$ land at the same (pre)repelling point.
+Let $\rep_P$ be the set of all (pre)repelling pairs of angles.
+Observe that this set (and related to it concepts defined later) can be considered for a polynomial $P$ of any degree if its Julia set is connected.